Circuit type: Temporary street course

 Rome's Circuito Cittadino dell'EUR is a temporary circuit created for the Formula E championship, bringing single seat racing to the streets of the Italian capital.
 One of the longest courses employed by the all-electric racers, the event is the culmination of multiple efforts over the years to bring racing to the area.

+The circuit is located within the city's Esposizione Universale Roma (EUR) district.
 The EUR district was chosen by Italian dictator Benito Mussolini to celebrate fascism in the 1940s.
 He hoped to create a 'world fair' on the site but, while his ambitions were soon curtailed, the enormous Colosseo Quadrato - which also forms a backdrop to the track - was constructed as a symbol of fascist architecture.
 Today it is home to an exhibition space and houses the headquarters of luxury fashion label Fendi.

 The the inaugural Rome E-Prix took place on April 14 2018 before a crowd of 45,000 people.
 The 33-lap race was won by Virgin driver Sam Bird from second on the grid.
 Lucas di Grassi finished second for Audi and Techeetah driver André Lotterer came third.